 But fear no more!

-For more detailed instructions, go to their Nest Support page.
+For more detailed instructions, visit Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
 Nest says to try recharging and restarting your thermostat to rectify the issue and get it up and going again.

 - the thermostat notifies you that the battery is low and it needs to shut itself down

-If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

-CAUTION: Do not try to manually restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)
+PLEASE READ: Do not try to restart your thermostat while it’s still connected to a computer for charging.
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
-If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the Nest.
+After about 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
+If the thermostat has turned on while charging, power it off and then turn it back on again, manually restarting the Nest.
 Once it has completely restarted, plug it back in to finish charging.
 After an hour of charging, disconnect the Nest Thermostat and reconnect it to its base.

 You should be ready to rock and this point, but again, for more elaborate instructions and information, please go to Nest Support.

-If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
 If A-PLUS Service Experts installed your Nest Thermostat, please give us a call at 301-747-3140 or schedule an appointment online.
-If your Nest Thermostat was not installed by A-PLUS Service Experts, please reach out to Nest Support here.

 Also, do not let this experience scare you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within the first year.
+When set it up correctly, Nest intelligently learns your lifestyle, then adapts your heating and cooling use to optimize energy savings daily, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
-So don’t let one incident get you down.
-You were smart to invest in a Nest, because a smart thermostat is still one of the top investments in your home that you can make.
+So don’t let one problem get you down.
+You were smart to invest in a Nest, because a smart thermostat is still one of the prime investments in your home that you can make.